jundalisay/superb/content/en/research/poincare/science/chapter-08.md

 However, we can get out of these difficulties more easily, at any rate in the simplest cases.

 Assume an isolated system formed of a certain number of material points.
 Assume that these points are acted upon by forces depending only on their relative position and their distances apart, and indepen- dent of their velocities.
 In virtue of the principle of the conservation of energy there must be a function of forces.

 In this simple case the enunciation of the principle of the conservation of energy is of extreme simplicity.
-A cer- tain quantity, which may be determined by experiment, must remain constant.
-This quantity is the sum of two terms.
-The first depends only on the position of the ma- terial points, and is independent of their velocities; the second is proportional to the squares of these velocities.
+A certain quantity, which may be determined by experiment, must remain constant.
+This quantity is the sum of 2 terms.

+The first depends only on the position of the material points, and is independent of their velocities; the second is proportional to the squares of these velocities.

 This decomposition can only take place in one way.

 The first of these is potential energy.
 The second is kinetic energy.